-To determine the total economic impact of the California private markets investments in Private Equity, Real Estate, and Infrastructure, the IMPLAN model examines the State of California as the geographic area of study, capturing and accounting for economic benefits statewide.
+To determine the total economic impact of the California private market investments in Private Equity, Real Estate, and Infrastructure, the IMPLAN model examines the state of California as the geographic area of study, capturing and accounting for economic benefits statewide.

 Methodologies specific to each asset class were used in determining the input values for the IMPLAN model to best capture the economic impacts resulting from CalPERS' investments.
-Investments with no current market value are excluded and total number counts differ from the CalPERS Annual Comprehensive Financial Report.
 The methodologies are described below: